vremenar/rpi-setup/README.md

 Currently Traefik only handles HTTP/S traffic.
 I plan to move all traffic (TCP and UDP) to Traefik.
 ## Container health checks
 Some of the container have a health checks included but not all of them.
 That I plan to add so they can revover and alert me when they fail
-## Prometheus, alertmanager, Grafana
-I would love to have a dashboard for monitoring all of the services and RPi.
-Also to have alertign when something goes wrong.
-So most likely this will follow soon.
 ## Home Assistant
 I am looking into home automation for some time now.
 That might be next.
 ## raspotify